ADMINISTRATION:

 Film

-the grandson of a Russian portrait miniaturist who had migrated
+grandson of a Russian portrait miniaturist who had migrated to

 His father

-to Leigh.
-Mike had attended the Royal Academy of Dramatic Art
+Leigh.
+Mike had attended the Royal Academy of Dramatic Art (RADA)

-(RADA) in London where he briefly studied acting, and then went
+in London where he briefly studied acting, and then went to Camberwell

-to Camberwell School of Art, the London International School
+School of Art, the London International School of Film Technique,

-of Film Technique, and the Central School of Art and Design,
+and the Central School of Art and Design, before beginning work

 His early